BHashemi2021/surfs_up/README.md

 To better compare the two months and verify the two mnths were pleasant enough for surfing and ice-cream, two more quesries were performed on the sqlite database.
 We compared the precipitations in the two months as follows:

-### 1. Query to calculate the amount of percepitations in June
+#### 1. Extra query to calculate the amount of percepitations in June

 ```ruby
 results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 6).all()